CommE2E/olm/README.md

 (JavaScript) to upload to the registry.

 To publish the Android library to MavenCentral (you will need some secrets), in the /android folder:
- - Run the command `./gradlew clean publish --no-daemon --no-parallel --stacktrace`.
+ - Run the command `./gradlew clean build publish --no-daemon --no-parallel --stacktrace`.
+The generated AAR must be approx 500 kb.
  - Connect to https://s01.oss.sonatype.org
  - Click on Staging Repositories and check the the files have been uploaded
  - Click on close